James Cornwalsh: Family

 He was born in Ireland, the son of William Cornwalsh: as their name suggests, the Cornwalsh family had come to Ireland from Cornwall in the fourteenth century.
 The name has several alternative spellings, such as Cornwalysch and Cornwallis.
 He was probably descended from Sir John de Cornwall or Cornwaille, Constable of Carlow Castle in the time of Edward III.
-In 1358 he petitioned the Crown for redress, on the ground that his castle of Kylebelle (now vanished, it is thought to have been near Leighlinbridge), had been burned by the Irish of Leinster.
+In 1358, Sir John petitioned the Crown for redress, on the ground that his castle of Kylebelle (now vanished, it is thought to have been near Leighlinbridge), had been burned by the Irish of Leinster.
 He was granted £40 for repairs.
 John le Cornwaleys of Dublin was described as an attorney in 1310.
 A William Cornwall of Dublin, possibly a brother of James, was living in 1423.

 James lived mainly at Dunboyne in County Meath until he moved to Dublin in his last years.
 He married Matilda Rochfort and by her was the father of John Cornwalsh, himself a future Chief Baron.